 The coolest park in Sapporo, even when there's no snow!

 When night time arises, local skaters and musicians dominate the surroundings of the park, showcasing Sapporo’s youth culture.
-Although popular in winter, summer and autumn seasons, Odori Park is not really a popular cherry blossom viewing spot.

 In the area

 Odori Park is located next to the Sapporo TV Tower and the Sapporo Clock Tower.
 The Former Hokkaido Government Office, known colloquially as the Red Brick Office, is a short walk away.
 Check out its beautiful American neo-baroque architecture and historical exhibits.

 An array of department stores, high fashion boutiques, restaurants, and cafes can be found are next to the park.
 A very popular spot to try out regional specialties is the upscale buffet restaurant at the Sapporo Grand Hotel, also located near the park.
 The bustling nightlife of nearby Susukino makes the park an even more popular meeting spot.